 We are looking for students from a wide variety of academic disciplines who are looking to sharpen their leadership skills and demonstrate their creativity.
 Though we are always in need of students involved in Wake Downtown’s core programs (Engineering, Biochemistry and Molecular Biology, and Medicinal Chemistry), we also welcome perspective from other majors (STEM or non-STEM) who are passionate about Wake’s presence in downtown Winston-Salem.
-Applications are open to all classes, beginning in September of each academic year.
+The application to serve as an Ambassador will re-open in September of 2019.

 For more information, contact Clay Hamilton, email@example.com

 - Help improve the student experience at Wake Downtown by participating in monthly meetings and focus groups

 - Plan, publicize, and execute campus and community events, including Parents’ Weekend, START.dt gallery openings, and the annual Maya Angelou Garden Party

 - Collaborate with the Wake Forest School of Medicine on joint efforts in our shared space

 - Promote Downtown programs and resources to current and prospective students, university faculty and staff, and the community at-large

 - Ambassadors may choose to take a semester of leave and maintain regular membership if participating in a study abroad or other program that would prevent their regular involvement

 - Attend no less than 50% of regularly scheduled meetings each academic semester

 - Attend and/or actively participate in ambassador events (e.g. community outreach, student events, special projects)